-Leica CL versus Leica X2
+Leica CL vs X2

-The Leica CL (Typ 7323) and the Leica X2 are two digital cameras that were officially introduced, respectively, in November 2017 and May 2012.
+The Leica CL (Typ 7323) and the Leica X2 are two digital cameras that were revealed to the public, respectively, in November 2017 and May 2012.
 The CL is a mirrorless interchangeable lens camera, while the X2 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The CL has a resolution of 24.1 megapixel, whereas the X2 provides 16.1 MP.
+The CL has a resolution of 24.1 megapixels, whereas the X2 provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X2 is notably smaller (16 percent) than the Leica CL.
 In this context, it is worth noting that neither the CL nor the X2 are weather-sealed.